samueleross/haverforderc.com/README.md

 # haverforderc.com
-Website for the Haverford Economics Research Club
+A website for the Haverford College Economics Research Club (ERC).